yalue/rocm_mega_repo/README.md

 overwritten by our modified version of `ROCR-Runtime`, as I don't think the installation script in its current state overwrites them properly.
 To do so, find and delete any copies of the `libhsa-runtime64.so*` you can find in any subdirectories of `/opt/rocm`.
+By default, ROCm installs more copies of the library into several locations I consider "questionable":

+ - `/include/hsa`: Remove the entire directory if it's there.
+ - `/usr/local/lib/`: I recall a circular symlink to the libhsa-runtime64.so library in here somewhere.
+Delete it.
+ - `/usr/local/include/hsa`: This was another circular symlink, I think.

+After removing the above things, rerun `sudo ldconfig`.
 Next, compile and install the `ROCR-Runtime` modifications using the `./install.sh` script mentioned above.
 Finally, make sure to run `sudo ldconfig`.

 Uninstallation